LLIEPJIOK/calculating-server/README.md

 4. `static/` - folder for the visual interface.
 It contains CSS styles, JS script for clearing the input field after sending an expression, and HTML templates with Bootstrap and HTMX.

 ## How it works
 The program consists of a server that handles all requests and agents, which are goroutines responsible for calculating expressions asynchronously.
+Goroutines also update their status (e.g., waiting, calculating, etc.) every 5 seconds if they are waiting for an expression, as well as before and after performing calculations.

-When you send a request (e.g., open the page, submit an expression, etc.), the server handles it, and there are several possible scenarios:
+When user send a request (e.g., open the page, submit an expression, etc.), the server handles it, and there are several possible scenarios:

 1. **Request to calculate an expression:**

-   The server first parses the expression to ensure its validity.
+   The server add expression to database, then parses it to ensure its validity.
    - If the expression is valid, the server conveys it to the agents through a channel.
 At some point, one agent picks it up, calculates the expression, and then updates the result.
    - If the expression is invalid, the server sets a parsing error in the expression status.
+   After that the server update last expressions.

 2. **Request to update the operation calculation time:**